gnvk/BigQuiz/README.md

 ### Run the program

-To run the program download (or build) the jar file and simply run it by double clicking it or typing
+To run the program download the jar file from the [releases page](https://github.com/gnvk/BigQuiz/releases) or build it from source, and simply run it by double clicking or typing

 ```shell
 java -jar BigQuiz-0.1.jar